-The Xiaomi Mi Notebook Air has long been an unrivaled offer.
+The Xiaomi Mi Notebook Air has long been an unrivaled offer, offering more than any other.
 But recently, Chinese manufacturers of laptops are starting to give gas.
 Only recently, this was demonstrated with the EZBook 3 Pro jumper, which offers tremendously good workmanship (unibody metal housing) for very little money.But even in the higher-priced segment, something is happening.
 Responsible for this is the manufacturer Alldocube, better known under the brand name Cube.
 With the Cube Thinker i35, the manufacturer has brought a China notebook on the market, which makes the Xiaomi Mi Notebook Air strong competition and could also be an alternative to the Surface Book.

 The Cube Thinker i35 is delivered in a pretty high-quality packaging, which unfortunately arrived a bit tattered.
 The product is well protected and attractively arranged inside.
 After opening the packaging, first, remove a layer of padding material.
 Below it appears a box with the high-quality acting power supply.
 A German power cord is not included.
 But it is a standard device cable, which should have everyone at home.The Cube Thinker i35 is well protected in a plastic bag.
 There is protection between the display and the keyboard.
 Underneath the notebook comes a fancy envelope, which houses a rudimentary manual.
 Other accessories are not included.
 That’s a pity.
 One or two USB Type-C adapters would have been a nice addition.